redditwow/stylesheet/readme.md

 1. `npm install`
 2. Copy `example_config.json` to `config.json` and optionally enable automatic deployments to stage
-2. `gulp styles` to compile for the very first time
+3. `gulp styles` to compile for the very first time
-3. `gulp image` to crush the spritesheet images down to a more manageable filesize.
+4. `gulp images` to crush the spritesheet images down to a more manageable filesize.
 The generated spritesheets are massively bloated and this step reduces them by about 70%.
     * This requires you to have `libjpeg` and `libpng` installed on your machine
-3. `gulp` to watch for changes
+5. `gulp` to watch for changes

 ## Installation